This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-As soon as we walk through the gates of Bangkok’s biggest city park, I hear quiet.
+As soon as we walk through the gates of Bangkok’s biggest city park, Lumpini Park, I hear quiet.
 The noise of the traffic that sits just outside on some of Bangkok’s busiest highways suddenly dies away.

 A few more steps in I hear birds.
 Birds!!
 In downtown Bangkok!

 A lady on a bicycle with her grin wide as her head moves from side to side absorbing the greenery that cannot be found amongst the chaos that sits outside.

-School students sit on the chairs looking out over the lake watching as cat fish jump and somersault out of the water and water monitors slither out from the bushes to dip in for a cooling swim.
+School students sit on the chairs looking out over the lake watching as catfish jump and somersault out of the water and water monitors slither out from the bushes to dip in for a cooling swim.

 Expats in a pile of sweat line up for a massage from an elderly Thai man, who grins wide as he digs deep into the muscles of a man’s shoulder, asking if we would like a massage too.

-My girls play in the playground, giggling so happy to be climbing and running free from honking tuk tuks, buses puffing out choking smoke and rickety footpaths waiting to trip them up.
+My girls play in the playground, giggling so happy to be climbing and running free from honking tuk tuks, buses puffing out choking smoke, and rickety footpaths waiting to trip them up.

 3. Loha Prasat Wat Ratchanaddaram

 Just across the canal from Phu Khao Thong is this early 19th Century temple built to represent a castle by King Rama III.
 There are 37 turrets each representing a way of happiness.
 A Spiral staircase in the middle of the wat, takes you to the top, again for green views of the area.

-As I walked the temple halls in meditative silnece I rued the fact that this was my first visit, especially since we used to live around the corner!!
+As I walked the temple halls in meditative silence I rued the fact that this was my first visit, especially since we used to live around the corner!!

-The temple is designed as a rectangle with intersecting halls, making it almost maze like.
+The temple is designed as a rectangle with intersecting halls, making it almost maze-like.
 Each hall has a plaque outlining a way to practice happiness, there are 37 plaques to match the number of turrets.

-The cool, clean halls open up lots of space, light and free flowing energy, bringing harmony to your walking meditation.
+The cool, clean halls open up lots of space, light, and free-flowing energy, bringing harmony to your walking meditation.